-Dr. Barbara Roussel is the current Chief of Party for ICAP in Haiti.
+Dr. Barbara Roussel is the current Country Director for ICAP in Haiti.
 She has over 12 years of experience in HIV/AIDS program management with seven years in infectious disease surveillance as the Country Director for NASTAD Haiti.
 She has also served several critical functions and roles in program implementation for non-profit organizations, including program management and Ministry of Health staff capacity building, supervision, and leadership.
 She has extensive experience working in collaboration with U.S. Government-funded agencies.
 Her most recent experience was at the Clinton Health Access Initiative (CHAI) as the Country Manager overseeing the general operations, management, and supervision of CHAI’s malaria program in partnership with the Ministry of Health in Haiti.
 She also has experience in survey implementation, including Haiti’s 2012 bi-annual national Antenatal Survey (ANC) as a co-investigator.
 In her current position at ICAP in Haiti, she oversees the implementation and operations of the country office and provides technical oversight for the Population-based HIV Impact Assessment (PHIA) project in Haiti.
 Dr. Roussel is a medical doctor and holds a Master of Science in Emergency Preparedness from the University of Nebraska Medical Center (UNMC), Nebraska USA.